glacials/twos.dev/src/cold/winter.md

 simplistically, it can be a cron job that runs `rsync`.

 **Cold** content should not be touched by automated tools.
-This content must be preseved for years or decades, so less exposed surface area is better.
+This content must be preseved for years or decades, so fewer moving parts is better.
 When a piece of warm content is stable, it can be "frozen" into cold content using `winter freeze`.